swdotcom/swdc-vscode/README.md

   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/status-bar.png" alt="Code Time for VS Code status bar" />
 </p>

 Your status bar shows you in real-time how many hours and minutes you code each day.
-After your first week, your status bar will show how you are trending vs. your average minutes for that day of the week over the last 90 days.
+A rocket will appear if your active code time exceeds your daily average on this day of the week.

+**3. Check out your coding activity**

+To see an overview of your coding activity and project metrics, open the **Code Time panel** by clicking on the Code Time icon in your side bar.

+In your **Activity Metrics**, your *code time* is the total time you have spent in your editor today.
+Your *active code time* is the total time you have been typing in your editor today.
+Each metric shows how you compare today to your average and the global average.
+Each average is calculated by day of week over the last 90 days (e.g. a Friday average is an average of all previous Fridays).

+You can also see your top files today by KPM (keystrokes per minute), keystrokes, and active code time.

+Your **Project Metrics** provides a breakdown for the current open project.
+The *Open changes* section shows how many lines you have added and deleted before you commit them and the *Committed today* section summarizes your commits today.

-**3. Check out your Code Time dashboard**
+**4. Generate your Code Time dashboard**

-At the end of your first day, click on Code Time in your status bar to open your dashboard.
-Your dashboard summarizes your data—such as your code time by project, lines of code, and keystrokes per minute—for today, yesterday, and last week.
-We also provide a summary over your last 90 days.
+At the end of your first day, open Code Time in your side bar and click *Generate dashboard* to open your dashboard in a new editor tab.
+Your dashboard summarizes your coding data—such as your code time by project, lines of code, and keystrokes per minute—today, yesterday, last week, and over the last 90 days.

 <p align="center" style="margin: 0 10%">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/editor-dashboard.png" alt="Code Time for VS Code dashboard" />
 </p>

 ## Web app data visualizations
-After you sign up for a web account via your editor, you can visit app.software.com to see more data visualizations.
+Click "See advanced metrics" in the Code Time side bar or visit [app.software.com](https://app.software.com/) to see more data visualizations.
 Here are a few examples of what you will see in your feed after your first week.

 **Code Time heatmap**

-Code Time measures your keystrokes per hour and summarizes your data in a weekly and 90-day average heatmap.
+Code Time measures your coding activity per hour and summarizes your data in a weekly and 90-day average heatmap.
 Protect your best times on your heatmap from meetings and interrupts to help boost your productivity.

 <p align="center" style="margin: 0 10%">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/weekly-heatmap.png" alt="Code Time for VS Code heatmap" />